CRAFTSMANSHIP, KNOWLEDGE, & COMMUNITY

 Volunteers are essential for the maintenance of the ship and keeping it in shape.
 Being a volunteer on board is an excellent way of getting to know the ship and learning from others who have worked on the ship for many years.
 Volunteers are received every workday, with some exceptions.
 The practical work gives you a hands-on experience in a delightful kinship together with our crew members and other volunteers.

 You are welcome as a volunteer regardless of previous experience.
 Everyone is welcome, we’ll teach you everything you need to know!
-If necessary, we organize work weekends that will are announced here and on our Facebook page.
+If necessary, we organize work weekends that will be announced in the calendar here at our website and on our Facebook page.

 If you are interested to join as a volunteer, let us know at least one week in advance so we have time for planning.